meilisearch/specifications/text/0085-api-keys.md

 - API keys must be provided via the `Authorization` header using the bearer method to authorize a request.
 - The value of the `key` field of an API Key is generated from its `uid` and the master key.
 - When a master key is set at Meilisearch first-launch, it generate two pre-configured default `API Key` resources.
 A `Default Search API Key` authorizing the search action on all indexes and a `Default Admin API Key` authorizing all actions on all indexes (except managing `/keys` resource).
-- If the master-key changes, all `key` field are re-generated.
+- If the master-key changes, the `key` field is re-generated.
 - Default API keys can be modified/deleted from the `/keys` endpoints but are not re-created if Meilisearch has already created them.
 - The master key can only be used to manage API keys.
 Using the master-key for any other request other than on `/keys` returns an authorization error.
 - API keys can have restrictions on which methods can be accessed via an `actions` list; they also `expiresAt` a specific date time and are restricted to a specific set of `indexes`.